chrislondon/Bakery/README.md

 _(More documentation coming)_

-## Documentation

-Run `bakery bake apple pie` to create pie application

-Run `bakery server` to create static server

 ## Installing bakery

 Bakery is available as an [npm][npm] module.
 If you install bakery globally via `npm install -g bakery`, it will be available for use in all of your projects.
-Once bakery has been installed, you can type `bakery --help` at the command line for more information.
-And if you want to see bakery "bakery" itself, cd into bakery's directory and type `bakery`

 ## Release History